-The steel guitar gala formerly popularized as the Waikiki Steel Guitar Festival is now a week-long event known as Waikiki Steel Guitar Week.
-This event is presented each year by the Royal Hawaiian Center in collaboration with HIMELE (Hawaii Institute for Music Enrichment and Learning Experiences).
-The week-long celebration of the Hawaiian steel guitar brings together legendary steel guitarists and keiki steel guitar students in nightly presentations at the Royal Grove Stage and culminates in a two-day festival ho‘olaule‘a pageant.
+Waikīkī Steel Guitar Week incorporates nightly performances Monday through Friday with the Waikīkī Steel Guitar Festival's Saturday ho‘olaule‘a.
+The event is presented each year by the Royal Hawaiian Center and produced by HIMELE™ (Hawai‘i Institute for Music Enrichment and Learning Experiences).
+This week-long celebration of the Hawaiian steel guitar brings together legendary steel guitarists and keiki NextGen steel guitarists in nightly presentations at the Royal Grove Stage and culminates in a festival ho‘olaule‘a pageant on Saturday.
 This annual event is presented to heighten awareness of the Hawaiian Steel Guitar and its importance in Hawaiian music and culture.

-Alan Akaka, renowned Hawaiian steel guitarist, music teacher and President and Chairman of HIMELE, says, "It's an honor and joy for all of us in the steel guitar community to participate in the Festival and we hope that both visitors and kama‘aina will join us."
+Alan Akaka, renowned Hawaiian steel guitarist, music teacher and Chairman of the Board of HIMELE, says, "It's an honor and joy for all of us in the steel guitar community to participate in the Festival and we hope that both visitors and kama‘aina will join us."

-All Waikiki Steel Guitar Week events are free and open to the public.
-These include nightly hour-long programs from Monday through Thursday, and 3½ hour programs on Friday and Saturday evenings featuring multiple steel guitar masters.
+All Waikīkī Steel Guitar Week events are free and open to the public.
+These include nightly hour-long programs from Monday through Friday, and morning and afternoon programs on Saturday featuring multiple steel guitar masters.
 Vintage steel guitars are exhibited in Helumoa Hale, with steel guitar experts on hand to answer questions.
 Parking is available at the Royal Hawaiian Center parking garage.
 Standard parking rates apply.
 Validated parking is available with $10 purchase from any center merchant.
 The Saturday program will be livestreamed on Facebook and YouTube.

-The 2018 Waikiki Steel Guitar Week will once again feature nightly one-hour performances on Monday through Thursday, July 10-13, 2023, beginning at 5:30 P.M.
+The 2023 Waikīkī Steel Guitar Week will once again feature nightly one-hour performances on Monday through Thursday, July 10-13, 2023, beginning at 5:30 P.M.
 Each night will feature performances by a different steel guitar master or steel guitar ensemble including the NextGen steel guitarists and musicians from Ke Kula Mele Hawai‘i School of Hawaiian Music.